Orbifold Chern classes inequalities and applications: Introduction

 \section{Introduction}

-Nef vector bundles are known to satisfy Chern classes inequalities \cite{DPS}.
-A theorem of Miyaoka \cite{Miyaoka87} states that if $X$ is a normal projective variety smooth in codimension $2$ and $\mathcal{E}$ is a torsion free sheaf which is \emph{generically semipositive} with respect to the polarization $(H_1,\dots,H_{n-2})$, ($H_i$ ample on $X$) and $\det \mathcal{E}$ is $\bQ$-Cartier and nef, then
+It is well known that the Chern classes of nef vector bundles over smooth projective varieties satisfy certain inequalities \cite{DPS}.
+More generally, a theorem of Miyaoka \cite{Miyaoka87} states that over a normal, projective variety (that is smooth in codimension two) any torsion free, coherent sheaf $\sE$ that is \emph{semipositive} with respect to the tuple of ample divisors $(H_1,\dots,H_{n-1})$ and whose determinant $\det(\sE)$ is nef, verifies the inequality

-Moreover, if $X$ is a smooth projective variety with $K_X$ pseudoeffective, then $\Omega_X$ is generically semipositive as a consequence of \cite{Miyaoka87} and \cite{BDPP}.
-In particular, if $X$ is a smooth projective variety with $K_X$ nef then
+On the other hand, thanks to Miyaoka's celebrated \emph{generic semipositivity} result, cf.~\cite{Miyaoka87}, and the result of Boucksom, Demailly, P\u{a}un and Peternell (\cite{BDPP}), when $K_X$ is pseudoeffective, the cotangent bundle $\Omega^1_X$ of a smooth projective variety is generically semipositive.
+As a result, for a smooth projective variety $X$ with $K_X$ nef, the inequality